The Best Smothered Turkey Necks Recipe

 Instructions

-2. Place turkey necks into a large mixing bowl and season with every seasoning except for the pepper and parsley flakes.
+2. Place turkey necks into a large mixing bowl and season with every seasoning except for the red crushed peppers and parsley flakes.

 7. Reduce the heat to medium and add the sauteed vegetables back to the pot.